Mmmmm … homemade granola fresh from the oven!

 Yield approx 6 1/2 cups

-- 1/4 cup orange juice concentrate or pineapple juice concentrate, thawed or warmed (see note above recipe)
+1/4 cup orange juice concentrate or pineapple juice concentrate, thawed or warmed

-- 1/4 cup melted coconut oil (see note above recipe)
+1/4 cup melted coconut oil (for oil-free granola, see note)

 ADD AFTER BAKING